EDCD/EDDN/README.md

-EDDN
+EDDN - Elite: Dangerous Data Network
 ====

-Elite: Dangerous Data Network
+EDDN is a system for players sharing dynamic data from Elite: Dangerous.